-- 4. By the end of March each year, the Applicant must review the environmental performance of the development to the satisfaction of the Planning Secretary.
-This review must: - describe the development (including rehabilitation) that was carried out in the previous (a) calendar year, and the development that is proposed to be carried out over the current calendar year; - include a comprehensive review of the monitoring results and complaints records of the (b) development over the previous calendar year, which includes a comparison of these results against: - the relevant statutory requirements, limits or performance measures/criteria; - the monitoring results of previous years; and - the relevant predictions in the documents referred to in condition 2(d) of Schedule 2 of this consent: - identify any non-compliance over the last year, and describe what actions were (or are being) (c) taken to ensure compliance; - identify any trends in the monitoring data over the life of the development; (d) - identify any discrepancies between the predicted and actual impacts of the development, (e) and analyse the potential cause of any significant discrepancies; and - describe the measures that would be implemented over the current calendar year to improve (f) the environmental performance of the development.
+- 4. By the end of March each year, the Proponent must review the environmental performance of the project to the satisfaction of the Planning Secretary.
+This review must: - (a) describe the development (including rehabilitation) that was carried out in the previous calendar year, and the development that is proposed to be carried out over the current calendar year;

+include a comprehensive review of the monitoring results and complaints records of the project over the previous calendar year, which includes a comparison of these results against:

+- the relevant statutory requirements, limits or performance measures/criteria; - the monitoring results of previous years; and - the relevant predictions in the EA; - (b) identify any non-compliance over the last year, and describe what actions were (or are being) taken to ensure compliance; - (c) identify any trends in the monitoring data over the life of the project; - (d) identify any discrepancies between the predicted and actual impacts of the project, and analyse the potential cause of any significant discrepancies; and - (e) describe the measures that would be implemented over the current calendar year to improve the environmental performance of the project.